minhviet178/minhviet178/README.md

 ## 🚀About me
-#### 🏫 I am an Electrical Engineering student at Queensland University Of Technology
+#### 🏫 I am an Electrical Engineering student at Western Sydney University

 ## ☎️ Find me at:
 ##### 💼 LinkedIn: https://www.linkedin.com/in/minh-viet-truong-a0150720a/